 Note: Canada’s Federal Data Sharing Rules do not affect your tax obligations.
 Even if you’re already sharing some of the requested data with the local tax authorities, you still need to provide the data to us.
 Your tax obligations depend on your individual circumstances.
 We recommend contacting a tax advisor for questions related to your tax obligations.

-Expedia obligations
+Expedia Group obligations

 If you do not provide the information requested, we will share all the relevant information that we have, to the extent required by Canada’s Federal Data Sharing Rules.